jungjin0003/Run-Application-as-Root-for-Android/README.md

 ## Supported Android Versions
 The Android versions that have confirmed the current behavior are as follows

-Currently, only aarch64 of Zygote are supported (Can't supported armv7a of applications yet)
 |       Arch | Version           |
 |-----------:|:------------------|
 |     ARMv7a | 7.1 (Nougat)      |